Zoom

 Leaving a meeting

-• Click Make Host.
+Select Make Host.

 Personal meeting rooms

 Zoom will automatically create a Personal Meeting Room for you.
 The room has a permanent ID and a link that will never change.
-This feature is especially handy if you regularly host meetings.

 Breakout Rooms